infosecchazzy/CSC842-Security-Tool-Development/cycle10/README.md

 This tool will monitor the last logon information for students.
 It is written in PYTHON CGI and provide a search screen.
 The last logon date, number of logons and the amount of logon time will be provided.
-The tools allows for emailing and scheduling of the search
+The tools allows for emailing and scheduling of the search.

 #Future Work